 Based on the Bureau of Labor Statistics, jobs for home health and personal care aides are anticipated to grow to 34% from 2019 to 2029.
 The job growth rate increases much faster than the national average in other occupations.
 This means that over a decade, roughly 568,800 jobs will be available each year.
 Despite the great demand for jobs in this sector, there’s still a shortage of caregivers.

 That must be why millions of adult children take the route of caregiving to look after their family members who have dementia or Alzheimer’s.
-If you have to fill that role, too, we’ve compiled these handy tips to care for loved ones with dementia.
+If you have to fill that role, too, we’ve compiled these handy tips for how to care someone with dementia.

 1. Get evaluated for memory problems.